Databank Systems: History

 The formation of Databank came at a time when computer systems were a scarce and expensive commodity in New Zealand, with the import of computers being restricted by the Second National Government (a conservative but highly regulatory government).
 Computers (like many items) could only be imported under licence.
-The executive management of the BNZ (Bank of New Zealand) wanted to obtain a computer and establish a computerised system to enable the automation of the processing of its banking transactions and customer accounting.
-Computerisation was deemed as the only way to proceed if the increasing cheque transaction volumes were to be accommodated in timely fashion.
+The executive management of the BNZ (Bank of New Zealand) wanted to obtain a computer and establish a computerised system to automate the processing of its banking transactions and customer accounting.
+Computerisation was deemed the only way to proceed if the increasing cheque transaction volumes were to be accommodated promptly.
 The other, smaller banks were approaching the point where they would face a similar situation.
 However, the NBNZ (National Bank of New Zealand) was the only one that happened to have a computer import licence.

 Thus, the initial teaming-up was between the BNZ and NBNZ in 1966, and they set up Databank in 1967.
 The three other trading banks subsequently joined the consortium in 1968.
 Decimal currency was introduced in New Zealand on 10 July 1967.